 Here comes the juicy part.
 CHARACTER.

 2/10 Inaho: Absolutely no character development.
 Though it wouldn't be fair to expect character development from him.
 Inaho is literally God.
 Perfection personified into a Japanese school boy.
 He cannot further develop because he is already perfect.
 Getting shot in the head doesn't change that.
 He is still perfect.
 He is still an emotionless machine.
 The fact that he is now partially a cyborg doesn't help with that analogy either.
-He saves the day every single god damn time like he always does except now he does literally everything to the point where basically 60% of the entire show just focuses on him.
+He saves the day every single god damn time like he always does except now he does literally everything to the point where basically 60% of the entire show just focuses on circlejerking over how awesome he is.
 The writers made this man an autistic savant because they simply aren't smart enough to write an intelligent character well, and clearly even with that the job was still difficult for them.
 Because in season 2 they had to up the ante and make him even more overpowered than he already was so they can shoehorn more shitty excuses as to how he completely defeats the Vers Empire yet again by blessing him with some unreasonably overpowered god eye that can see everything.
 Like Inko's BMI for example.
 Inaho uses his eye to calculate Inko's weight so he can make fun of her.
 What the fuck dude?
 Asshole.
 And he knows he can get away with it since Inko wants his D for some reason.
 Why ya got to play a girl like that man?
 And to top it all off, the writers also gave him Aldnoah powers all willy-nilly to act as a convenient plot device to reactivate the Deucalion.
 How?
 Through oral transfer of royal blood and saliva.
 HAHA WHAT THE FUCK.
 In other words.
 This all powerful source of unlimited energy is pretty much some alien STD Ass-plump gave to Inaho.

 9/10 Inaho's robot eye: A new character.
 Yes.
 The eye has its own character.
 Yes.
 THE EYE GETS MORE CHARACTER DEVELOPMENT THAN INAHO HIMSELF.
 At first the eye is nothing but a tool, but then it starts taking over parts of Inaho's brain and becomes its own thinking entity.
 It even starts chatting up the princess while Inaho was unconscious.
 Look at that development.
 Oh yea.
 Such character.
 Inaho's eye x Asseylum is my OTP.

-1/10 Slaine: Is basically the only character that gets any development, which means jack shit because he just continually makes the most retarded nonsensical decisions a sane individual wouldn't ever consider.
+1/10 Slaine: Is basically the only character that gets any "development", which means jack shit because he just continually makes the most retarded nonsensical decisions a sane individual wouldn't ever consider.
 Honestly, calling it "character development" is a little too generous in the first place since his character is completely off the charts inconsistent.
 He doesn't really do anything that can be considered normal human responses.
 His level of intelligence and decision making is all over the place.
 His goals incomprehensible, and the reason behind this is because the writers just continuously use him as a cheap plot device to add drama and conflict to the story instead of treating him like how a reasonable or sane human being would act.
 Inaho and Slaine are both foils to each other in this regard.
 Slaine advances the story by adding unnecessary conflict to it through irrational decision making.
 And Inaho advances the story by solving the stupid problems Slaine causes with his own stupidly written god-like abilities.
 In the end, Slaine fails horribly due to his ridiculous levels of incompetency.
 Then the writers pretentiously rip off Monster by making Slaine pull off some bullshit Johan Liebert crap.

 1/10 Princess Ass-lump: She doesn't change character.
 Still this overly happy and naive dumb bimbo that can barely act like a responsible leader.
 She forces her childish idealistic views on everyone regardless of the effect it might have on her people.
 She tried to man up once and points a gun at Slaine and threatens him.
 Then he casually walks over and just takes the gun.
 AHAHA.
 Seriously.
 She is so worthless.
 Did I mention she likes birds?
 She likes birds.
 Apparently more than the possible long term prosperity of not only her Empire, but the entirety of humanity as well.
 Amazing judgment of importance there.